 - 1 scant cup dried unsweetened cranberries

-- 1 cup dark chocolate chunks (I used a dark chocolate salted almond bar and chopped it into chunks)
+- 1 cup dark chocolate salted almond bar, roughly chopped into chunks or sub chocolate of choice

 Instructions